Cherry (Semi-Dwarf) Growing Guide

 Troubleshooting

 Use netting to prevent bird damage.
 In humid climates, cherries often develop problems with fungal diseases such as brown rot.
 However, because cherries ripen early, they have fewer disease problems compared to many other tree fruits.
-In Australia fruit fly are a pest of cherries, make sure to take appropriate control measures in areas where they are present.
-It is important to dispose of any infected fruit and fruit has fallen to the ground by placing them in a sealed plastic bag in the sun for at least 7 days to kill the eggs and larvae.
-Do not compost fruit as this will lead to the fruit fly completing their life cycle and lead to the problem recurring.
+In Australia fruit fly are a pest of cherries.
+Place any infested fruit, or fruits that have fallen to the ground, in a sealed plastic bag in the sun for at least 7 days to kill the eggs and larvae.
+Do not compost infested fruits as this will lead to the fruit flies completing their life cycle and the problem recurring.

 Planting and Harvesting Calendar